How did I get here? From Best New Stand Up in 2001, to rubbing shoulders with A-listers on my very own chat show…

 Alan’s hit Channel 4 chat show Alan Carr: Chatty Man continues to go from strength-to-strength.
-Alan is the winner of the 2014 Royal Television Society Award for Best Entertainment Performance, the 2013 BAFTA for Best Entertainment Performance and 2013 British Comedy Award for Best Comedy Entertainment Personality.
+Alan is the winner of the 2015 National Television Award for Best Chat Show Host, 2014 Royal Television Society Award for Best Entertainment Performance, the 2013 BAFTA for Best Entertainment Performance and 2013 British Comedy Award for Best Comedy Entertainment Personality.

 In previous years a clutch of awards from the 2012 National Television Award for Best Talk Show, the 2012 Loaded LAFTA Award for Best Stand Up and the 2010 TV Choice Awards for Best Entertainment Show.
 There were also nominations for Best New British Comedy & Best Comedy Entertainment Personality at the 2009 British Comedy Awards.
 Alan Carr: Chatty Man is now firmly established as one of the nation’s favourite entertainment TV shows.